Artifice120/Nanopore-Assembly-to-Annotation/README.md

 The annotations can also be used to asses the phlogeny based on MSA alignments between the new genome annotations and refrence genomes.
 A well established program has already been made for this [OrthoFinder](https://github.com/OrthoFinder/OrthoFinder).

+Then from there if you want to get fancy the MSA output and its tree can be used as inputs for Raxml-NG to allow the use of bootstraping and the values that come with it assuming the appropiate algo is applied in Raxml-NG